Orbit Calculator

 Hyperbolic flyby

-1. An asteroid enters Earth’s sphere of influence at a relative speed of 5 km/s I.vi = 5 .
-It misses Earth and is deflected by 90° I.d = 90 ; how close did it get?
+- An asteroid enters Earth’s sphere of influence at a relative speed of 5 km/s I.vi = 5 ⏎, but it misses Earth and is deflected by 90° I.d = 90 ⏎; how close did it get?
 Answer: The periapsis altitude hₚ shows the asteroid skimmed beneath 250 km altitude.

-2. The asteroid has been detected as it passes the Moon at a distance of 238,000 miles h.mi = 238000 from Earth, how long ago did it pass closest to Earth isOutbound = true ?
-Answer: The asteroid skimmed the atmosphere 19 hours ago based on the time since periapsis t.h .
+- The asteroid is detected as it passes the Moon at a distance of 238,000 miles h.mi = 238000 ⏎ from Earth, how long ago did it pass closest to Earth isOutbound = true ⏎?
+Answer: The asteroid skimmed the atmosphere 19 hours ago based on the time since periapsis t.h ⏎.